 "The building was 100% leased well in advance of occupancy.
 This reflects the premium quality of the building and its superb walkable location in Royal Oak."
 Etkin principal Douglas Etkin, discussing Etkin's 74,000 square foot luxury office building, set to open downtown in 2018.

-Construction of the medical center began in May 2018, and the building is expected to be completed in mid-2020.
-The 581 space 11 Mile parking structure is now open, and Royal Oak's new city hall and police station are currently being constructed with anticipated occupancy in the summer of 2020.
-For more information and updates about the entire project, please visit RethinkRO.
+Construction of the medical center began in May 2018, and the building is expected to be completed in first quarter 2021.
+The 581 space 11 Mile parking structure is now open, and Royal Oak’s new city hall has been completed.
+Construction continues with the new police station with anticipated occupancy in December 2020.

 Kinetic Creations Headquarters

 Construction is complete with this $4 million mixed-use, three story building developed by Royal Oak-based Kinetic Creations as its new headquarters on 4th Street.
 For leasing opportunities, click here.

 Singh Development is nearing completion of its $65 million, 245 luxury apartment and retail development located at the gateway to downtown Royal Oak.
 The 250,000 square-foot building will also include a cafe, business center, courtyard pool and fitness center, among other amenities.

 In 2015, Royal Oak successfully completed its crowdfunding initiative to transform the worn-out Center Street pedestrian plaza into a state-of-the-art ‘smart park’ that will incorporate many elements, including Wi-Fi, charging stations, solar panels, touch-screen kiosks, and sustainable landscaping.
 The project, which utilized the Michigan Economic Development Corporation's Public Spaces Community Places program, is now open.